ShreyGK6/Regression_Analysis_Project/README.md

 • Interpretation Reporting: Communicate your findings clearly in both a written report and an oral presentation.

-• AI Reflection Include brief documentation of how you used generative AI (when applicable), how you evaluated its suggestions, and what you learned from supervising its output.
+• AI Reflection: Include brief documentation of how you used generative AI (when applicable), how you evaluated its suggestions, and what you learned from supervising its output.